-Getting weight loss surgery is a big change, but that doesn’t mean it has to be difficult.
-At Advanced Laparoscopic Associates, we specialize in setting our patients up for success.
-That’s why we’ve put together this gastric sleeve diet guide.
-By following a sensible diet before and after gastric sleeve surgery, you won’t have to let your weight or your health hold you back from the life you deserve.
+Though weight-loss surgery is a big life change, it doesn’t have to be difficult.
+At Advanced Laparoscopic Associates, we specialize in setting our patients up for success, such as putting together this gastric sleeve diet guide.
+By following a sensible diet before and after gastric sleeve surgery, you won’t have to let your weight hold you back from the healthy life you deserve.

 The Importance of Nutrition for Gastric Sleeve Surgery

-The gastric sleeve procedure (also known as vertical gastric sleeve and sleeve gastrectomy) is a restrictive weight loss procedure.
-It works by removing approximately 80 percent of the stomach, leaving it roughly the size and shape of a banana.
+The gastric sleeve procedure (also known as vertical gastric sleeve and sleeve gastrectomy) is a restrictive weight-loss procedure.
+Approximately 80 percent of the stomach is removed, leaving it about the size and shape of a banana.

-A smaller stomach can hold less food, but what makes the sleeve gastrectomy different from another procedure, such as a gastric bypass or gastric band, is what gets removed during a sleeve gastrectomy.
-The true benefit to a gastric sleeve is the removal of cells that produce a hormone called ghrelin.
+A smaller stomach holds less food, making you feel full quicker.
+However, what makes the sleeve gastrectomy different from other procedures, such as a gastric bypass or gastric band, is the removal of cells that produce a hormone called ghrelin.

 - Folic acid